Tornedalians: The Great Wrath

-Modern Era: 1809–today
+Modern eta: 1809–today

 Following the Treaty of Fredrikshamn between Sweden and Russia in 1809, all Swedish lands east of the Torne, Muonio and Könkämä rivers were ceded to Russia as the Grand Duchy of Finland.
 The split region continued to be culturally homogenous, so the border had little immediate impact on people's everyday lives.
 In time however the border would have a notable linguistic and cultural impact.
 Today Finnish Tornedalians typically do not consider their speech a separate language despite many speaking what otherwise could be considered Meänkieli.